Why do children come into care?

 What are the roles and responsibilities of a Designated Teacher?

-The Designated Teacher (DT) in a school is responsible for prompting the educational achievement of looked after and previously looked after children in their school.
-The DT has lead responsibility for helping school staff understand how CLA can learn and achieve
+The Designated Teacher (DT) in a school is responsible for promoting the educational achievement of looked after and previously looked after children in their school.
+The DT has lead responsibility for helping school staff understand what support this cohort might need to learn and achieve.

 The Designated Teacher:

-- promotes a culture in which Children Looked After believe they can succeed and aspire to further and higher education, and where everyone working with CLA have high expectations and aspirations for them.
+- promotes a culture in which children looked after and previously looked after believe they can succeed and aspire to further and higher education, and where everyone working with this cohort have high expectations and aspirations for them.

 - makes sure the young person has a voice in setting learning targets, can discuss their progress and are supported to take responsibility for their own learning

 - promotes good home-school links through contact with the child’s carer or the person who has parental responsibility about how they can support his or her progress by paying particular attention to effective communication with carers

 - is a source of advice for staff about assessment and differentiated teaching strategies appropriate for individual children

-- makes sure that Children Looked After are prioritised in one-to-one tuition arrangements
+- makes sure that looked after and previoulsy looked after children are prioritised in one-to-one tuition arrangements

 - helps looked after and previously looked after children transition into the school and make smooth transitions to new schools or colleges, including arrangements for timely sharing of information

-- makes sure that the school does everything possible to provide educational stability for the CLA including promoting attendance, avoiding exclusion and removal of barriers to them accessing the general activities and experiences that the school offers to all it's pupils
+- makes sure that the school does everything possible to provide educational stability, including promoting attendance, avoiding exclusion and removal of barriers to them accessing the general activities and experiences that the school offers to all it's pupils

-- contributes to the development and review of whole school policies to ensure that they do not unintentionally put Children Looked After at a disadvantage;
+- contributes to the development and review of whole school policies to ensure that they do not unintentionally put looked after and previously looked after children at a disadvantage;

 The Designated Teacher should be a qualified teacher who has completed an appropriate induction period and is working as a teacher in the school.
 The governing body must ensure they are given appropriate support by school leadership in order to fulfil their role.
-They are entitled to training and development, so that they can have up to date knowledge in order to respond to the specific teaching and learning needs of looked after and previously looked after children and develop the understanding of everyone in the school who is likely to be involved in supporting CLA to achieve.
+They are entitled to training and development, so that they can have up to date knowledge in order to respond to the specific teaching and learning needs of looked after and previously looked after children and develop the understanding of everyone in the school who is likely to be involved in supporting this cohort to achieve.

-The DT should be a member of the teaching staff with appropriate seniority, professional experience and status to provide leadership, training, information and advice to others that will influence the teaching and learning of Children Looked After.
+The DT should be a member of the teaching staff with appropriate seniority, professional experience and status to provide leadership, training, information and advice to others that will influence the teaching and learning of looked after and previously looked after children..